i05nagai/memorandum/language/english_speaking.md

 * At the risk of boring you, let me give you just an overview of Plato's ethcal theory.
 * focus
     * His focus is on the safe yield approch to managing underground water supplies
+    * Attension has also focused on add deposition effects on a wide range of crops
 * point of view
     * What is the professor's point of view cncerning the method of safe yield?
 * view